 Be very clear about the reasons for the new direction while reassuring your customers that the great products they are used to will be even better — and the service will continue uninterrupted.

 There’s a fairly standard formula outlined to hook the media.
-Follow it and you really can’t go wrong…
+Follow this quick press release template breakdown and you really can’t go wrong…

 Top right-hand corner, every time, without fail.
 You’ve got a brand — use it.

 Include the heading ‘Press Release’ with the date of issue of the release and the finer details if you want to embargo the date.
 Make sure the date is fresh when an embargo applies.

 Identify the person fielding media and press inquiries with their full name, email address, and phone number.

 One line that says it all.
 Newsworthy and interesting.
 Go for the killer line if you have one, keeping it on the subject.
 Journalists love headlines, so don’t be surprised if they use their own when writing the story.

 Say when it is happening or available.

 Here’s where you get to say it all — in one sentence.
 This is the hook… bait it well and wait for the bite.

 Body Paragraphs (Include Dot Points and Figures)